 MMA / Aikido - Cage Fighter

-I am often asked " Can Aikido techniques be truly effective in MMA ?" - My answer is always the same "YES" - I have rarely seen an Aikidoka that could adapt themselves to MMA - Most Aikidoka lack the fighting spirit as Kenshiro Abbe Sensei effectively taught in the 1950s - The spirit of which I was fortunate to inherit from my father.
+I am often asked " Can Aikido techniques be truly effective in MMA ?" - My answer is always the same "YES" - First you need the spirit and courage to apply them.
+I am trying not to be disrespectful here, but to be honest I have rarely seen an Aikidoka that could adapt themselves to MMA.

 I intend to start visiting a few more aikido dojos as I travel around.